andrewacashner/hearingfaithms/chapters/chapter-3.md

 home.
 (More research is needed into likely high prevalence and impact of sexual abuse in this environment.)
+Chapelmasters were linked to their predecessors by a common practice of assisting the incumbent in his final years, before succeeding to the position.
+Parallel lines of succession with such interim assistantships in Puebla and Sevilla are shown in table `ref:table:Puebla-Seville-MCs`.

+(insert table `ref:table:Puebla-Seville-MCs`)
+`label:table:Puebla-Seville-MCs`

 In Padilla's case, he served first as as choirboy at Málaga Cathedral and then apprentice to the local chapelmaster Francisco Vásquez (ca. 1602--1608).